Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Disable-MsolDevice.md

 ```

 ### -Confirm
-Prompts you for confirmation before running the cmdlet.Prompts you for confirmation before running the cmdlet.
+Prompts you for confirmation before running the command.

 ```yaml
 Type: SwitchParameter